 The European Health Insurance Card (or EHIC) gives access to state-provided healthcare treatment in the EU.
 However, the end of the Brexit transition period means several changes to the relationship between the UK and EU, including this widely used European medical card.
-We’ve outlined the key changes and questions surrounding the EHIC and what they mean for British expats in the EU, and how to apply for healthcare abroad and renew your international medical insurance card.
+We’ve outlined the key changes and questions surrounding the EHIC, what these changes mean for British expats in the EU, and how to apply for healthcare abroad and renew your international medical insurance card.

-The GHIC is available to people who are ordinarily resident in the UK.
+The UK medical card, or GHIC, is available to people who are ordinarily resident in the UK.
 So if you’re a UK national living abroad on a permanent basis, you probably won’t be able to use the GHIC or a UK-issued EHIC, but there are some exceptions.

 Some UK nationals living abroad and EU nationals living in the UK will still be able apply for a new UK-issued EHIC.
 These include: